-The session at Friday Harbor Laboratories offers specialized courses intended to complete our students’ training in marine biology and ecology.
+Three Seas’ first abroad session happens in the fall at Friday Harbor Laboratories and offers specialized courses intended to further our students’ training in marine biology and ecology.
 In addition to a continued emphasis on field study as a complement to lecture material, current lab techniques are used to address ecological questions and issues.
 Students are now well-prepared to explore and appreciate the biological diversity of Pacific Northwest marine ecosystems at a state-of-the-art marine laboratory located within steps of several distinct marine habitats.
 Students once again have the opportunity to conduct independent research projects.

 BIOL 5509/5510 Marine Birds and Mammals & Lab 3 cr.